flyteorg/flyte/rsts/concepts/architecture.rst

 Planes
 ======

 Flyte components are separated into 3 logical planes.
 The planes are summarized and explained in detail below.
-These planes can be replaced by alternate implementations too.
+The goal is that these planes can be replaced by alternate implementations.

 +-------------------+---------------------------------------------------------------------------------------------------------------+
 | **User Plane**    | The User Plane consists of all user tools that assist in interacting with the core Flyte API.                 |